pamput/tm-w-toggle/README.md

 This is a simple (and not really clever) TamperMonkey script to benefit from the `w=1` url flag in GitHub.

-This script introduces two keyboard shortcuts:
+This script introduces two keyboard shortcuts you'll be able to use when in a Pull Request comparison view:

 - *w*: toggle from the two modes
 - *W*: toggle the `w=1` mode as default